iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/study_section.rst

   description = <study description>

-This property show if ``Dataset Description`` tab is enabled for the study.
+This property shows if ``Dataset Description`` tab is enabled for the study.
 It can contain description as a string in markdown format or as a absolute or relative path to file in markdown format.
 You can see more about ``Dataset Description`` tab :ref:`here <dataset_description_ui>`.